 Reverse Protection and Routing

 Send data to this target IP address:

 172.29.41.201 •

 Receive commands on this source IP address:

 Use default route

 Enable reverse protection

-ach server so that failover and reverse can both be t be moved on failover or reverse.
+A reserved IP address permanently identifies e performed.
+The reserved IP addresses will not also be used to route the data in non-NAT envi ach server so that failover and reverse can both be . be moved on failover or reverse.
 These addresses will ironments.

 Select a reserved IP address on the source:

 v

 Select a reserved IP address on the target: